Shoeburyness Boom: Cold War boom

 The replacement booms were built 15 to 60 m (16 to 65 yards) west of the old ones between 1950 and 1953 by labourers and servicemen for the Admiralty.
-These comprised two offset rows of concrete piles, linked by angle-iron straps.
+These comprised two offset rows of concrete pile barrages, linked by angle-iron straps.
 The northern boom had two changes of direction along its length before meeting the deep water channel.
 In times of extreme alert the gap between the two was intended to be closed by moored Royal Navy vessels.
 By its final year the nature of the threat was shifting from submarines to nuclear-armed bombers against which the boom would have been scant defence.
 With the coming of reliable nuclear-armed rockets, jet-powered bombers and the hydrogen bomb in the mid-1950s the principle was beyond doubt obsolete.
 It is the only known anti-submarine boom of the Cold War.

 In the 1960s the piles at the Kent (south) side were removed.

 Those at the Essex (north) side have been shortened by 600 m (660 yards), leaving 2.01 km (2,200 yards) projecting from the shore.
 It has developed a few gaps from loss by erosion of a few piles.
 The post that marked the transition from the boom to the deep water anti-submarine net remains in the mid-north of the channel.
 The boom is a landmark on this stretch of coast.
 The structure marks the western boundary of the firing range at the MoD property (managed by Qinetiq) and access is not permitted to the beach beyond.
 It was granted scheduled monument status in 2004.

 The remains of the boom and deep, broad channel post are Hazards on regional shipping charts.
 A modern navigation light with accompanying mooring bollards and accessway is at the broad channel post.
 On 25 July 2015 the boom was struck by an empty, drifting fishing vessel.